learn-co-curriculum/dsc-statistical-methods-in-pandas/README.md

-There are many different statistical methods built into Pandas DataFrames -- these are just a few!
+There are many different statistical methods built into Pandas DataFrames -- these are just a few.
 We will not list all of them, but here are some common ones you'll probably make use of early and often:

 * `.mode()` -- the mode of the column
 * `.count()` -- the count of the total number of entries in a column